anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Friendships are the family we make - not the one we inherit.
-I've always been someone to whom friendship, elective affinities, is as important as family.
+Quote: Sincerity is the way of Heaven.
+The attainment of sincerity is the way of men.

-By: Salman Rushdie
+By: Confucius